linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | true                    | 5-10, 11 |
 | false                   | 5-10, 13 |

-The two tests below achieve 100% branch coverage as indicated in the `cash > 50 || isHungry` column, yet the operator error on line 10 goes undetected. **100% condition/predicate coverage** means every condition evaluates to both `true` and `false` at least once.
-Although the input values for the two tests appear to meet this requirement, test #1 short-circuits since the condition `cash > 50` is true.
+The two tests below achieve 100% decision coverage as indicated in the `cash > 50 || isHungry` column, yet the operator error on line 10 goes undetected. **100% condition coverage** means every condition evaluates to both `true` and `false` at least once.
+Although the input values for the two tests appear to meet this requirement, test #1 short-circuits since `cash > 50` is true.
 Consequently, the condition `isHungry` is never assessed as true.

 | Test | Input    | Expected Output | Actual Output | cash > 50 \|\| isHungry | cash > 50 | isHungry | Status |
 | ---- | -------- | --------------- | ------------- | ----------------------- | --------- | -------- | ------ |
 | 1    | 60 true  | Order a pizza   | Order a pizza | true                    | true      |          | Pass   |
 | 2    | 40 false | Keep studying   | Keep studying | false                   | false     | false    | Pass   |

-To achieve 100% condition coverage, we'll need to add a third test that avoids the short-circuit as shown below:
+To achieve 100% condition coverage, we'll need to add a third test that avoids a short-circuit by evaluating `cash > 50` as false:

 | Test | Input    | Expected Output | Actual Output | cash > 50 \|\| isHungry | cash > 50 | isHungry | Status |
 | ---- | -------- | --------------- | ------------- | ----------------------- | --------- | -------- | ------ |